Different Types of Bricks Based on Its Functionality.

 Other than their functionality, bricks can also be classified based on the material used to prepare them.
 Following are the general bricks that are being used around the world:

-These are special type of bricks which are designed specifically for chemical plants.
+These are special types of bricks that are designed specifically for chemical plants.
 They are used to resist harmful chemicals and make the wall thermally durable.
-They are made up of refractory clay, felspar and a small amount of silica.
+They are made up of refractory clay, felspar, and a small amount of silica.

 2- Engineering Bricks: